1991 Sabah political arrests: May 1990

 Damit Undikai, 54, PBS member and former Special Branch officer, is arrested by Special Branch police forces on 18 May, for allegedly heading plans to secede Sabah from the Malaysian federation.

 Albinus Yudah, 41, chief of security at Borneo Rest House, member of PBS and KCA, and former police constable, is arrested on 25 May.

 Benedict Topin, 37, PBS member, Executive Secretary of KCA, is arrested on 25 May.
 The Malaysian police claims to have been monitoring him since 1987.

 July 1990

 Abdul Rahman Ahmad, 51, Assistant Superintendent of Police, Sabah, is arrested on 7 July.

 January 1991

-Maximus Ongkili, senior researcher and deputy chief director of IDS, nephew of Jeffrey Kitingan and Chief Minister of Sabah Joseph Pairin Kitingan, electoral press consultant to Pairin Kitingan during the 1990 Sabah state and national elections, is arrested on 3 January.
+Maximus Ongkili, 37, senior researcher and deputy chief director of IDS, nephew of Jeffrey Kitingan and Chief Minister of Sabah Joseph Pairin Kitingan, electoral press consultant to Pairin Kitingan during the 1990 Sabah state and national elections, is arrested on 3 January.

 Vincent Chung, manager of administration and personnel, Sabah Foundation, is arrested on 19 January.

-Joseph Pairin Kitingan, Chief Minister of Sabah, Huguan Siou (Paramount Leder) of the Kadazandusun Cultural Association (KDCA), president of Parti Bersatu Sabah (PBS), is pressed with corruption charges.
+Joseph Pairin Kitingan, 50, Chief Minister of Sabah, Huguan Siou (Paramount Leader) of the Kadazandusun Cultural Association (KDCA), president of Parti Bersatu Sabah (PBS), is pressed with corruption charges.
 Almost a year earlier, his brother Jeffrey Kitingan was pressed with similar charges.